-- The term "sub-SMQ" corresponds to the "sub-group" as described in the CIOMS documentation. - In order to get all relevant terms of embolism and thrombosis, it may be necessary to combine the sub-SMQs of this SMQ. - Cerebrovascular disorders (SMQ), Vasculitis (SMQ), and Thrombophlebitis (SMQ) should also be taken into consideration.
+- The term "sub-SMQ" corresponds to the "sub-group" as described in the CIOMS documentation. - In order to get all relevant terms of embolism and thrombosis, it may be necessary to combine the sub-SMQs of this SMQ. - Central nervous system vascular disorders (SMQ) [formerly, Cerebrovascular disorders (SMQ)], Vasculitis (SMQ), and Thrombophlebitis (SMQ) should also be taken into consideration.